faisal7806/frappe-server-side/Create-A-Local-Erpnext-7.0-Dev-Environment-Using-Vagrant.md

 Clear as mud?
 Just follow along and it will all make sense.

-From within your project folder issue the command `vagrant ssh`
+From within your project folder issue the command `vagrant up` Once completed issue the command `vagrant ssh`

 ```
 $ vagrant ssh